Evaluating Recommendation Systems - Precision@k, Recall@k, and R-Precision

 When we have a fixed budget of recommendations k, like in the example we’re running with, you probably want to cap k.
 This capped metric, R-Precision@k, can be thought of as Recall@r when the number of relevant items is less than k and Precision@k when it’s greater than k.
 It gives us a best of both worlds of the two metrics and averages well across users.

-The metrics we’ve gone over today: Precision@k, Recall@k, R-Precision, are classic ways of evaluating the accuracy of two unordered sets of recommendations with fixed k.
+What’s next The metrics we’ve gone over today: Precision@k, Recall@k, R-Precision, are classic ways of evaluating the accuracy of two unordered sets of recommendations with fixed k.
 However, ranking order can be crucial to evaluate the quality of recommendations to your users, particularly for recommendation use-cases where there’s minimal surface area to show your recommendations and every rank position matters.
 Alternate objectives such a diversity and bias also need to be considered beyond the relevance accuracy metrics we talked about today.
 Finally, all these metrics are great for offline evaluation with cross-validation but it’s important not to forget about online evaluation — that is, measuring the results after you’ve started surfacing the recommendations directly to users.
 In the next posts, we’ll discuss each of these recommendation evaluation topics.
 Stay tuned!

 Written in collaboration with Nina Shenker-Tauris.